 Arguments against trustee compensation

-Arguments against trustee compensation usually follow one of three positions: ethical (trustees should not be paid for charitable work), reformist (abuses should be rectified), or good governance (the line between board and staff or service providers must be preserved).
+Arguments against trustee compensation usually follow one of three positions: ethical (trustees should not be paid for charitable work), reformist (abuses should be rectified), or good governance (the line between board and staff or vendors must be preserved).

 The ethical argument maintains that since public charities rarely compensate board members, there is no reason for private foundations to do so.
 Private foundations, like public charities, are classified by the IRS as 501(c)(3) charitable organizations.